-The Company currently offers reinsurance coverage in the United States for single premium immediate annuities and operates out of one business segment.
+The Company currently offers reinsurance coverage in the United States for single premium immediate annuities ("SPIA") and SPDAs.
 Gross premiums with respect to SPIA business reinsured was \$384.9M in 2023.
-No business was written in 2022.
+As of 31 December 2024, the Company has received no additional premiums as part of new business written.
+The SPIA block has been running off in line with expectations, and the remainder of the business written relating to SPDA sales is accounted for using deposit accounting.